Tech Note G100-23: Using Chapter F of the North American Specification for the Design of CFS Structural Members

 Disclaimer: Designs cited herein are not intended to preclude the use of other materials, assemblies, structures or designs when these other designs demonstrate equivalent performance for the intended use.
 CFSEI documents are not intended to exclude the use and implementation of any other design or construction technique.

-Tech Note G500-23: Guidelines for Inspecting Cold-Formed Steel Structural Framing
+Tech Note G500-25: Field Guide – Inspection Checklist for Structural Cold-Formed Steel Framing

-This Tech Note Updates and Replaces Tech Note G500-11
+This Tech Note Updates and Replaces Tech Note G500-23

 Disclaimer: Designs cited herein are not intended to preclude the use of other materials, assemblies, structures or designs when these other designs demonstrate equivalent performance for the intended use.
 CFSEI documents are not intended to exclude the use and implementation of any other design or construction technique.